GAIN CONTROLS IN EARLY VISUAL PATHWAYS

 The responses of neurons in the visual pathways of the brain depends on both the spatial and temporal context in which a stimulus (eg. an edge) is presented.
 The mechanisms that provide this context sensitivity are often called “gain controls”.
 They are thought to be ubiquitous in visual and other sensory systems, and may be analagous to other brain mechanisms that help learning and decision making.
 Abnormal gain controls may underly several important brain disorders, and also influence the capacity of clinical tests to detect changes in visual sensitivity that accompany, for example, macular degeneration.
 Despite their ubiquity, we do not know whether these gain controls are expressed all of the parallel visual pathways, or whether their impact on processing is the same in each case.
 In this work, we are investigating the prevalence and signatures of gain controls in the visual thalamus and mid-brain.
 We are also developing fMRI of visual pathways in mouse to make systematic measurements across these parallel pathways.

 Aspects of this work were supported by a Career Integration Grant from the Marie Curie scheme of the European Commission "PVPITM", and currently by a Wellcome Trust Strategic Infrastructure Award, and an International Collaboration Award from Research to Prevent Blindness and Stavros Niarchos Foundation with Adam Kohn.
+We are excited to now be translating this knowledge into models of neurodegeneration, supported by an MRC Project Grant in collaboration with Lilly Pharmaceuticals.

 SG Solomon, A Kohn (2014) Current Biology.
 Moving Sensory Adaptation beyond Suppressive Effects in Single Neurons.